This post may include affiliate links. Thank you for your support.

 6. Add cinnamon sugar: Sprinkle the cinnamon sugar over the nuts.
 Gently toss until evenly and thoroughly coated.

-7. Arrange on pan: Transfer the nuts to the prepared baking sheet, arranging them in an even, single layer.
+7. Arrange on pan: Transfer the nuts to the parchment-lined baking sheet, arranging them in an even, single layer.

 8. Bake.
 Stir.
 Bake: Place nuts in the oven on the middle shelf and bake for 20 minutes.
 Remove nuts and use a flat spatula to lift the nuts from the pan and gently stir.
 Return to the oven and bake for an additional 16-20 minutes, or until nuts are very fragrant and mostly dry to the touch.
 (Note: The candy-coating will continue to harden as the nuts cool!)